ruchikamuddinagiri/memory-tiles/README.md

 ## Description

+Welcome to the Pokémon Memory Tiles Card Game!

+If you're a Pokémon enthusiast and up for a memory-challenging adventure, this game was tailor-made for you.
+Dive into a world of nostalgia and embark on a journey that puts your memory skills to the ultimate test.
+Powered by React, this game will keep you engaged for hours.

+Key Features:

-Challenge your memory with the Pokemon Memory Game, a fun and interactive web-based game built using React.
-Flip over the cards, don't click on the same card twice and test your memory skills.
-The game features multiple levels, a scoring system, and a modal to show your progress.
+Memory Challenge: Flip over the cards, but be cautious not to click on the same card twice.
+Test your memory skills and attention to detail.

+Multiple Levels: The game offers multiple levels of increasing difficulty.
+Can you conquer them all and become a Pokémon Memory Master?

+Scoring System: Keep track of your progress with our scoring system.
+Strive to beat your previous best score and challenge your friends.

+Modal Progress: A sleek and user-friendly modal interface keeps you informed about your game progress.
+See how close you are to becoming a Pokémon Memory Champion.

+Are you ready to catch 'em all, one memory at a time?
+Let's embark on this thrilling Pokémon-themed memory card adventure together!

 ## Features

 -   **Card Matching**: Flip over cards and don't click on the same card twice.